-Since seeing some positive results from experiments in 2014/2015, all of Tono’s coffees are fermented in small bins.
+After successful experiments in 2014/2015, all of Tono’s coffees are fermented in small bins.
 This helps to improve the quality because it is difficult to get complete fermentation of small lots in the large tanks that the mill normally uses.
 The smaller bins allow for faster and more controlled fermentation that reduces the chances of fermentation defects developing in the cup.

 One of the more recent improvements in this coffee was in the dry-milling.
 The dry mill is the final step that coffee goes through before it’s packed for export.
 This is where quality can be easily degraded if top-notch equipment isn’t used or if someone takes their eye off the ball.
 Over the past few years, Luis Pedro has invested in improving the dry mill equipment and taking better care of the coffee during this fragile stage.
 He has a new milling machine which greatly reduced the coffee’s temperature rise during milling - the old machine used to cause the green coffee to heat up, which can result in bad consequences for the quality of the coffee.
 The second improvement was in the colour selection stage - here the coffee goes through a machine which eliminates off-coloured green coffee (these are mostly defective beans that would negatively affect quality).
 These machines are known as “electronic eye” and there is a huge range in the quality of these machines and Luis Pedro invested in some high end electronic eye machines which have totally improved the final coffee.